 Daniel Ticktum is a British driver who was signed up to the Red Bull Junior Team in 2017.
-He won the Macau Grand Prix in 2017 and is likely to race in GP3 in 2018.
-In five appearances in the series at the end of 2017, Ticktum finished in the top five on three occasions, and finished on the podium in the final race of the season.
-Will his 2018 performances put one of Toro Rosso’s current drivers under pressure?
+He won the Macau Grand Prix in 2017.
+In five appearances in GP3 at the end of 2017, Ticktum finished in the top five on three occasions, and finished on the podium in the final race of the season.
+He’s unlikely to get a drive as he doesn’t have enough points for an FIA Superlicense.

 2018 Drivers: Romain Grosjean, Kevin Magnussen

 Romain Grosjean & Kevin Magnusen – On 28th September 2018, Haas announced that they would retain their current driver line-up for the 2019 season.

 Romain Grosjean starts his third season with Haas in 2018.
 With them unlikely to move up the grid this year, will Grosjean be looking for a new challenge in 2019, as his career reaches its mid-point?

 Kevin Magnussen starts his second season with Haas in 2018.
 This is the first time he has spent more than one season racing for the same team in F1.
 Will Haas want to retain his services for a third year in 2019?